MilkyBoat/BLCred/README.md

 ## Online version

-> An online implement of BLCred system with HyperlederFabric based on go and nodejs
+> An completely on-chain implement of BLCred system with HyperlederFabric based on go and nodejs

 ### Prerequisites and setup: